section6nz/3scale-sync/README.md

 configuration file, using the `openAPIPath` key.
 Additional mapping patterns can be specified using the `mappings` key, this can be useful if advanced patterns are required (for example, inexact matching).

+## Policy configurations
+Policy configurations are defined in a separate json file using the `policiesPath` key.
+Note the 3scale APIcast policy is always added by default by 3scale, therefore there is no need to add the APIcast configuration to the file.

 ### Reference

 ```yaml